leebardon/cookiecutter-for-scientists/README.md

 The view, broadly speaking, is a visualisation of the state of the model.
 For example, you might have developed a block of code within a file called *heatmap.jl* that takes the output from *diversity_index.jl* and produces a heatmap.
 This file would be contained within the *view* directory.

 **CONTROLLER** -
 I like to think of the controller as procedural mediator between model and view functionality.
-To explain this concept within the context of the current project, it would be illustrative to demonstrate a suggested workflow:
+For clarity, consider the following context-specific workflow:

 1. _DiversityIndexController.jl_ takes a dataset from the data/raw directory in the root of the project and passes it to a series of funtions in _diversity_index.jl_;
 2. _diversity_index.jl_ passes a transformed dataset back to _DiversityIndexController.jl_, which proceeds to save the output into the processed data directory, before passing it to _heatmap.jl_;